Not education, experience or intellectual prowess can explain why people handle anger, excitement, fear and other emotions differently.

 Responding instinctively means we are not giving the situation a thought.
 When we deliberate and have a dialogue with ourselves before taking an action, we almost always do the right thing.

-There are people who are so rigid with fixed thoughts that you can never change their perspective or opinions no matter how you try.
+Some people are so rigid with fixed thoughts that you can never change their perspectives or opinions no matter how you try.

-These type of people can be said to be under the spell of a brainwash-wand that has locked up their thought process and imagination.
+These types of people can be said to be under the spell of a brainwash-wand that has locked up their thought processes and imagination.

 Even when it is obvious the tide is against them, they don’t bat an eyelid.